maxaeon/gaming/README.md

 https://maxaeon.github.io/jeopardy/
 ```
 To study individual questions without the board, open `flashcards.html`.
 Choose a course and category, then use the buttons to show answers and move to the next card.
+Or try the new `trivia.html` page for quick multiple-choice rounds.